vmarquez/xmppz/README.md

 ```

-Similar to Finalge, methods on connetion return a Future allowing you to send and send and 'wait' for a particular packet type as the response.
+Similar to Finalge, methods on connection return a Future allowing you to send and send and 'wait' for a particular packet type as the response.
+There are also methods
-You can also send or await separately.
-When creating a connection object, you can also pass in a handler for unrequested incoming packets.
+for awaiting, or sending asyncronously.
+When creating a connection object, you can also pass in a handler for unrequested incoming packets, so we are not constrained to the
-If something goes wrong the flow will return a left \/ rather than continue.
-Composing the connection method calls will also accumulate a list of
-LogMsg objects.
-For a full example of how to use xmppz, see xmppz.example.GchatQuickMsg.scala.
+request/response model.

 ### TODO